jonahkula/to-do-list/README.md

-TO DO LIST
+TO DO LIST - Jonah Kulakofsky

-Jonah Kulakofsky
-\
+Created on December 30, 2019

 Implements a doubly linked list to maintain a to do list.\
 You can either start from scratch or read in a text file.\
 Finished list will be written to a text file.